Bikem Ekberzade

-Bikem Ekberzade (born 1971, Istanbul) is a Turkish journalist, photojournalist and documentary photographer.
+Bikem Ekberzade (born 1971) is a Turkish journalist, photojournalist and documentary photographer.
 She is known for her work on forced migration in the Balkans, Africa, Central Asia, and the Middle East.
 Since the 1990s, she has worked with numerous news outlets, including CNN International, Newsweek, Associated Press, Businessweek, Der Spiegel, and The New York Times.
 Ekberzade was selected the photographer of the month by European Press Network World Reporter in 2002.
 She was presented an award for her documentary work on refugees by UNHCR in 2004.

-Biography and work
+Early life and education

-After having completed her high school education in Istanbul Ekberzade went to the United States where she received a bachelor's degree in Management from Boston University.
-During her studies she has worked with development projects for NGOs such as OXFAM America and has worked on two summits for the World Economic Forum.
+Ekberzade was born in Istanbul.
+After having completed her high school education in Istanbul, she went to the United States where she received a bachelor's degree in Management from Boston University.
+During her studies, she worked with development projects for NGOs such as Oxfam America and worked on two summits for the World Economic Forum.
 In 1992, she completed her internship in London with John F. Chown & Associates, specializing in privatization in post-communist economies.
-Upon graduation she continued to work with OXFAM America, first on development and implementation of fundraising projects, and later as part of the production team at the Video Unit where her team completed several educational video documentaries on sustainable development and women’s empowerment in third world countries.
+Upon graduation she continued to work with Oxfam America, first on development and implementation of fundraising projects, and later as part of the production team at the Video Unit where her team completed several educational video documentaries on sustainable development and women’s empowerment in third world countries.

 In 1995 Ekberzade went back to Boston University, this time to complete her master's degree at the College of Communications in the field of Broadcast Journalism.
 She worked for CNN Financial News (CNNfn) in New York City as an intern during her master’s program, and was later hired by CNN Southeast Bureau in Atlanta as a production assistant to help out with 1996 Atlanta Olympics.
 Her post was later extended to CNN International assignment desk.